miyosuda/TensorFlowAndroidMNIST/jni-build/jni/include/tensorflow/g3doc/api_docs/cc/ClassTensor.md

 NOTE: The underlying tensor buffer is refcounted, so the lifetime of the contents mapped by the ` StringPiece ` matches the lifetime of the buffer; callers should arrange to make sure the buffer does not get destroyed while the ` StringPiece ` is still used.

 REQUIRES: `DataTypeCanUseMemcpy(dtype())`.

+#### `void tensorflow::Tensor::UnsafeCopyFromInternal(const Tensor &, const TensorShape &)` {#void_tensorflow_Tensor_UnsafeCopyFromInternal}

+Copy the other tensor into this tensor and reshape it and reinterpret the buffer&apos;s datatype.

+This tensor shares other&apos;s underlying storage.